 Identify the talent pool’s goals and demands and then make sure you are the first to bring them the things they are looking for.
 Many companies like Google and Facebook are continually fostering new work climates to appeal to cybersecurity candidates - both existing and potential.

 So, if you are looking to hire a cybersecurity expert who remains faithful to you, you need to entice and incentivize them by providing benefits like all the big tech giants are doing these days.
 Little leniency never hurts.

 Outsource the hiring process

 If it all seems like too much for your plate, outsource.
-Outsourcing is, in fact, a better way because the hiring process for such rare and specific talent can be time-consuming.
+Software development outsourcing is, in fact, a better way because the hiring process for such rare and specific talent can be time-consuming.
 Outsourcing the entire hiring process can be one of the most effective cybersecurity hiring strategies when there is an urgency.
 Besides, outsourcing will facilitate your company to focus on other essential aspects of the business.
-And if you pick the right partner for outsourcing, you can be sure of the quality.
+And if you pick the right partner for IT outsourcing, you can be sure of the quality.